-Trump says deal with Kim thwarted by North Korean sanction demands
+Trump says he walked from deal with North Korea's Kim over sanction demands

-HANOI (Reuters) - U.S. President Donald Trump said on Thursday his summit with North Korean leader Kim Jong Un had failed to reach agreement due to North Korean demands to lift punishing U.S.-led sanctions.
+HANOI (Reuters) - U.S. President Donald Trump said on Thursday he had walked away from a nuclear deal at his summit with Kim Jong Un because of unacceptable demands from the North Korean leader to lift punishing U.S.-led sanctions.

-Earlier, both Trump and Kim had expressed hope for progress on improving relations and on the key issue of denuclearization, in their talks in the Vietnamese capital, Hanoi, their second summit in eight months.
+Trump said two days of talks in the Vietnamese capital Hanoi had made good progress in building relations and on the key issue of denuclearization, but it was important not to rush into a bad deal.

-“Basically, they wanted the sanctions lifted in their entirety, but we couldn’t do that ... we had to walk away from it,” Trump told reporters after summit talks were cut short.
+“It was all about the sanctions,” Trump said at a news conference after the talks were cut short.
+“Basically, they wanted the sanctions lifted in their entirety, and we couldn’t do that.”

-The United Nations and the United States ratcheted up sanctions on North Korea when the reclusive state undertook a series of nuclear and missile tests in 2017, cutting off its main sources hard cash.
+The United Nations and the United States ratcheted up sanctions on North Korea when the reclusive state undertook a series of nuclear and ballistic missile tests in 2017, cutting off its main sources hard cash.

-Both leaders left the venue of their talks, the French-colonial-era Metropole hotel, without attending a planned lunch together, and returned to their hotels.
+Both Trump and Kim left the venue of their talks, the French-colonial-era Metropole hotel, without attending a planned lunch together.

+“Sometimes you have to walk, and this was just one of those times,” Trump said, adding “it was a friendly walk”.

-Failure to reach an agreement marks a setback for Trump, a self-styled dealmaker under pressure at home over his ties to Russia and testimony from Michael Cohen, his former personal lawyer, accusing him of breaking the law while in office.
+Failure to reach an agreement marks a setback for Trump, a self-styled dealmaker under pressure at home over his ties to Russia and testimony from Michael Cohen, his former personal lawyer who accused him of breaking the law while in office.

-Trump said Cohen “lied a lot” during Congressional testimony in Washington on Wednesday.
+Trump said Cohen “lied a lot” during Congressional testimony in Washington on Wednesday, though he had told the truth when he said there had been “no collusion” with Russia.

+The collapse of the talks will also raise questions about the Trump administration’s preparations and about what some critics see as his cavalier style of diplomacy on the fly.

+Since their first summit in Singapore in June, Trump has stressed the good chemistry he has with Kim, but there have been questions about whether the bonhomie could move them beyond summit pageantry to substantive progress on eliminating a North Korean nuclear arsenal that threatens the United States.

-While Trump had said he was in “no rush” to strike a deal with North Korea, and wanted to do the right deal with Kim, the White House had been confident enough to schedule a now canceled “joint agreement signing ceremony” at the conclusion of talks.
+While Trump had said he was in no rush to strike a deal with North Korea, the White House had been confident enough to schedule a “joint agreement signing ceremony” at the conclusion of talks.
+Like the lunch, the ceremony did not take the place.

-“You always have to be prepared to walk,” Trump said, describing the two days of talks as very productive.
-“We had papers ready to be signed, it just wasn’t appropriate.”
+There was no indication of when Trump and Kim might meet again but the White House said the “respective teams look forward to meeting in the future”.

-Kicking off their second day in Hanoi earlier on Thursday, Trump again stressed the talks aimed at tackling North Korea’s nuclear threat should not be rushed.
-He said he would be happy as long as North Korea conducted no more nuclear or intercontinental ballistic missile tests.
+Kicking off their second day in Hanoi, Trump said he would be happy as long as North Korea conducted no more nuclear or intercontinental ballistic missile tests.

 North Korea has conducted no nuclear or intercontinental ballistic missile tests since late 2017.